 Here are 3 characteristics to admire in any adult…

 1. They care about others and not just themselves.
 If this is a parent, they are usually there when you need them.
-They care enough to try and be a good role model.
+They care enough to try and be a good role model as best they can.
+(No one knows everything).
 They focus more on your needs than their own.
 They listen to you.
-They aim to provide you with a certain amount of security, stability, and consistency.
+They aim to provide you with basic needs and a certain amount of security, stability, and consistency.
 They don’t want you to hurt or worry.
 They look out for your best interest at all times and they respect your independence and need to be your own individual, even if that means disagreeing with them at times… respectfully of course.
+They love you and you know it.

 2. They have healthy relationships with their friends, family, and people at work.
 They are drama and hostile free.
 They respect each other.
 They don’t constantly spend time complaining, fighting, or creating drama around them.
 They focus on finding solutions rather than harping on problems or creating more of them.
 More time is spent making happy memories with the people they care about rather than negative ones.
 They don’t play games to get attention or ask kids to choose sides between parents because, in a child’s eyes, that’s just like asking which foot they like better.